Explore Courses

 Google Analytics is a website analytics tool that is used for tracking website traffic data and collecting visitor insight.
 Most importantly, compared to other analytic tools, Google Analytics is free.

-It provides information like top user-traffic sources, demographics, key website metrics like the number of visits, bounce rate, average page session duration, top-performing content etc.
+It provides information like top user-traffic sources, demographics, and key website metrics like the number of visits, bounce rate, average page session duration, top-performing content, etc.

 There are several benefits of integrating Google Ads into Google Analytics.
 Once you are done with the integration into your Analytics account, you can have the following insights: